 COLLEGE STATION, Texas – Mitral valve disease (MVD) accounts for approximately 75 percent of all canine heart disease.
-However, a recent global clinical trial led by a Texas A&M; University veterinarian was published in the Journal of Veterinary Internal Medicine (Sept 2016).
-The trial shows that early treatment can slow progression of the disease, prolonging overall survival and helping patients remain symptom free for longer.
+However, a recent global clinical trial led by a Texas A&M University veterinarian was published in the Journal of Veterinary Internal Medicine (Sept 2016) and shows that early treatment can slow progression of the disease, prolonging overall survival and helping patients remain symptom free for longer.

 The trial, titled “Effect of Pimobendan in Dogs with Preclinical Myxomatous Mitral Valve Disease (MMVD) and Cardiomegaly” (EPIC), is the largest clinical study ever to be conducted in veterinary cardiology.
 The trial found pimobendan, a drug treatment, is effective in delaying the onset of clinical signs for an average of 15 months in dogs with increased heart size secondary to preclinical MMVD.

 “I am excited about the results of this groundbreaking study and proud to be a part of the EPIC team,” said Dr. Sonya Gordon, associate professor at the Texas A&M College of Veterinary Medicine & Biomedical Science and a lead investigator in the EPIC clinical study.
 “The results of this clinical trial will change the way the most common cause of heart disease and heart failure in the dog is managed on a day-to-day basis by veterinarians around the world and contribute to dogs with MMVD living better and longer.”